 NOTE: None of your LLC's tax accounts can be closed if they have a remaining balance.
 All taxes, penalties, fees, and interest must be paid in full before you can dissolve your LLC.

-The State of Illinois requires business owners to submit their Articles of Dissolution by mail.
+Illinois requires business owners to submit their Statement of Termination by mail or in person.

 Secretary of State